Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/18 Androgenic Second Puberty 101.md

 Some people report problems with insomnia and having fewer memorable dreams.
 This is far from a universal, however.

 ##### Confidence
-Testosterone is known to induce a strong sense of self-confidence in people.
-Problems seem less significant, self-esteem is stronger, fewer anxieties.
-Many people report a tendency to be more prone spark arguments, and more willing to speak out in the face of conflict and self advocate.
+Testosterone is known to induce a strong sense of [[self]]-[[confidence]] in people.
+Problems seem less significant, [[self-love|self-esteem]] is stronger, fewer anxieties.
+Many people report a tendency to be more prone spark arguments, and more willing to speak out in the face of conflict and [[self]] advocate.
 This does _not_ mean more hostile or argumentative, simply that ones tolerance for bullshit is lower.

 ##### Extroversion
-It’s extremely common for trans people of all types to find themselves much more sociable post-transition.
-This may simply be a result of no longer having to suppress large portions of their personality, but the aforementioned confidence also plays a role.
+It’s extremely common for [[transgender|trans]] people of all types to find themselves much more sociable post-transition.
+This may simply be a result of no longer having to suppress large portions of their personality, but the aforementioned [[confidence]] also plays a role.

 ### Genital Changes
  [![](https://genderdysphoria.fyi/gdb/homology-bdbcc8c91a.jpeg)](https://www.vielma.at/)

 All genitalia are constructed from the same tissues, they are merely organized differently during gestation.
 Much of the behavior of these tissues is regulated by the hormones ones body runs on.
 Skin secretions, textures, sensitivity and erectile behavior are all hormonal expressions.
-Which means that when you add androgens, these tissues start acting like they are in the shape of a penis and scrotum, even when they aren’t.
+Which means that when you add androgens, these tissues start [[acting]] like they are in the shape of a penis and scrotum, even when they aren’t.

 ##### Bottom Growth
 DHT (mentioned above) plays a critical role in the development of the erectile tissue within the genitals.
 As DHT levels rise with the increase in Testosterone, this will cause the Skene’s Gland (sometimes referred to as the female prostate) to swell.
 This will induce random erections within the clitoris, causing the erectile tissue to grow.
 The amount of growth varies from person to person, but 1-3 inches is common.